a7medk7aledak/a7medk7aledak/README.md

     <a href="https://www.linkedin.com/in/%E2%80%AAahmed-khaled-a3852b21a/"><img src="https://img.shields.io/badge/linkedin-%230177B5?style=flat&logo=linkedin&logoColor=white"/></a>
     <a href="https://www.instagram.com/a7med_k7aled_ak/"><img src="https://img.shields.io/badge/instagram-%23E4415F?style=flat&logo=instagram&logoColor=white"/></a>
   </p>
-I am Ahmed Khaled, a communications engineering student working as a Freelancer full-stack web developer, I am a dedicated and versatile full-stack developer with a passion for creating efficient and user-friendly web applications.
-I can use  Machine learning and AI in my work, and I am a competitive Programmer in ECPC Competitions, I have worked with a variety of technologies, including React, Next.js, Node.js, MySQL, Nextjs, and MongoDB.
-My journey in web development began with a deep curiosity for how things work, and it has evolved into a career where I continuously strive to learn and adapt to new challenges.
-I thrive in collaborative environments and enjoy solving complex problems to deliver high-quality solutions.
-Outside of coding, I enjoy staying active, exploring new technologies, and contributing to open-source projects.
+I am Ahmed Khaled, a Highly motivated Communications Engineering student and Freelance Full-Stack Web Developer with a proven track record of building efficient, scalable, and user-friendly web applications.
+Proficient in modern web development technologies, including React, Next.js, Node.js, Express.js, and database solutions like MySQL and MongoDB.

+Additionally, I bring expertise in Artificial Intelligence (AI) and Machine Learning (ML) as an added value, leveraging tools like TensorFlow, Rasa, and Natural Language Processing (NLP).
+My AI capabilities have been applied to developing intelligent chatbots and virtual assistants that enhance user experience and solve real-world problems.

+As a competitive programmer, I have participated in ECPC competitions as part of a team, where we collaboratively tackled complex algorithmic problems under tight deadlines.
+These experiences honed my problem-solving skills, enhanced my ability to work effectively in team settings, and strengthened my collaborative mindset.

+ I also manage a YouTube channel dedicated to teaching programming and web development.
+Through structured tutorials and crash courses, I empower learners to master topics like JavaScript, React, and backend development, fostering a deeper understanding of coding concepts.

   <img src="https://github.com/mohamedabusrea/mohamedabusrea/blob/master/profile-img.png" align="right" width="25%"/>

 ## 🧰 &nbsp;My toolbox